openresty/lua-resty-core/lib/ngx/semaphore.md

 Description
 ===========

-This module provides APIs to help the OpenResty/ngx_lua user programmers use the semaphore in the same worker.
+This module provides semaphore APIs in the OpenResty/ngx_lua.
+This APIs works only in the same nginx worker and LuaJIT/FFI is required.

 Methods
 =======